Saikat248/anooplab-docs/docs/how_to_contribute.rst

 	$ firefox _build/html/index.html

 The whole website will run locally.
-Go ahead start editing the documents and before pushing make sure if the build is successful.
+Go ahead start editing the documents and before pushing make sure the build is successful.

 Enjoy !!